 Not quite seabirds

 The most familiar ‘seabirds’ are the gulls, but because they find much of their food on land and seldom venture far from shore they are not true seabirds.
-The black-billed gull, black-fronted tern and some shags live around fresh water.
+The black-billed gull, black-fronted tern and some shags are often found around fresh water.
 The wading birds such as oystercatchers, godwits and herons which feed in estuaries or along the shoreline are not regarded as seabirds.
-No New Zealand duck is primarily marine, with the exception of the extinct Auckland Island merganser (Mergus australis).
+No New Zealand duck is primarily marine, with the possible exception of the extinct New Zealand merganser (Mergus australis).

 Albatrosses, shearwaters and other petrels